zoedcarter-ctrl/Zoe-C-Smile-Detector-Project/index.md

 **What is a convolutional neural network (CNN)?** A nueral network allows the computer to function analogously to the brain (Dubnov and Greer, 2023).
 A CNN is a type of neural network for data such as images.
 A neural network uses weights and biases while classifying an input for the best accuracy.

-**What is a Haar Classifier?** A haar classifier is a tool used in machine learning, specifically with visuals.
+**What is a Haar Classifier?** A Haar Classifier is a tool used in machine learning, specifically with visuals.
 It uses hundreds of positive images and negative images to classify shapes.
 It checks for simple shapes and patterns for classification.

 It was quite surprising how much debugging I had to do.
 I ran into many issues such as getting the correct files and making sure the code was operating correctly.
 For my next milestone, I will apply what I have learned to create a detector that can identify different breeds cats.